Yard Waste Collection

 Proper Yard Waste Packaging, Weight, & Storage

-Residents and businesses can put out an unlimited number of yard waste bags/containers.
-Yard waste should be placed in a separate container from regular garbage.
-Please leave lids off containers so the collectors can see their contents.
+Residents and businesses can put out an unlimited number of yard waste bags/containers on the Monday of their yard waste collection week.
 Clippings from trees and shrubs should be tied securely in small bundles to permit easy handling.
 Bundles/containers must be:

-- have limbs no more than 10cm (4in) in diameter each (and bundled per above)
+• have limbs no more than 7cm (3in) in diameter each (and bundled per above)

-Outside of collection day, yard waste should be stored in a covered, dry location so the bags/cans do not become overweight due to moisture and so the paper bags remain intact for collection.
+Outside of your collection week, yard waste should be stored in a covered, dry location so the bags/cans do not become overweight due to moisture and so the paper bags remain intact for collection.

 Try Leaving your Leaves in the Fall